perfectlabel/perfectlabel-api-docs/Postman.md

 3. Upload label fragments
 4. Execute "stitch" request

-Please go through the related methods in Postman project, and execute all steps.
+Please go through the related methods in Postman project, and execute all the steps.
-Please make sure to select the correct files, when uploading label fragments, and keep the in proper order (from left to the right), otherwise stitching will fail with error.
+Please make sure to select the correct files, when uploading label fragments, and keep them in proper order (from left to the right), otherwise stitching will fail with error.
 There are sample images provided in "postman/samples" directory.